Mental Health and Money Advice Service

 One-to-one energy safeguarding and financial advice

-We’ve established a dedicated referral pathway for our engineers and partner organisations to refer vulnerable households in Scotland and the south of England to the charity’s Mental Health & Money Advice Service.
+We’ve established a dedicated referral pathway for our engineers and partner organisations to refer vulnerable households across Britain to the charity’s Mental Health & Money Advice Service.
 This service provides holistic energy safeguarding and financial advice to customers living with poor mental health, including raising awareness of carbon monoxide safety and the Priority Services Register.

-Together, we’ve co-designed bespoke mental health awareness training for our Customer Experience advisers and operational teams.
+As part of our original pilot programme, we co-designed bespoke mental health awareness training for our Customer Experience advisers and operational teams.
 The e-learning packages guide our colleagues on ways to identify and support customers struggling with poor mental health.
-By training our teams, our partnership is not only benefitting our customers but it’s also enabling us to raise awareness of mental health among our employees and combat stigma.
+We’re now planning on rolling out this training to frontline teams at all the gas network companies to equip them with the tools, understanding and knowledge they need to spot the signs of poor mental health when in customers’ homes.

 Media library image